-Want to learn how to find easy to rank for keywords that can drive TONS of search traffic to your blog?
-You’re in the right place!
+If you’re looking to up your keyword strategy and learn how to find easy to rank for keywords that can drive TONS of search traffic to your blog, you’re in the right place!

 New here?
 I also have the following resources to help crush your SEO strategy:

 - SEO Case Study: How to Rank in the First 2 Results on Google

 - SEO Blueprint: How to get your first 10k visits from Google